Sun Li (actress): 2001–2010: Early work and breakthrough

+2011 - 2016: Widespread recognition and success

-Sun gained widespread recognition by playing Zhen Huan in the critically acclaimed historical drama, Empresses in the Palace.
+In 2011, Sun gained widespread recognition by playing Zhen Huan in the critically acclaimed historical drama, Empresses in the Palace.
 She was nominated for an International Emmy Award in the Best Actress category for her role.
 Praised for being one of the best historical dramas in China, the series garnered high ratings throughout its run and also sparked trends in dialogue quotes and plastic surgery.
 The same year, she reunited with Painted Skin director Gordan Chan in Mural (also known as Painted Skin 2).
 She also starred in martial arts film The Lost Bladesman alongside Donnie Yen and Jiang Wen.

 For her role as an independent mother in Hot Mom!
 (2013), Sun won the Best Actress award at the 20th Shanghai Television Festival.
 She also won the Most Popular Actress award at the 10th China Golden Eagle TV Arts Festival.

 In 2015, Sun played Queen Dowager Xuan, the first stateswoman in China, in historical drama The Legend of Mi Yue.
 The series was a commercial success, and recorded the highest ratings of the year.
 Sun won her second Best Actress trophy at the 22nd Shanghai Television Festival.
 The same year, Sun challenged her first comedy role in Devil and Angel, directed by her husband Deng Chao.

 In 2017, Sun played the lead character in the period drama Nothing Gold Can Stay, based on a real-life story of Zhou Ying, a budding businesswoman who takes on the responsibilities from her dead husband and starts rebuilding their business empire from scratch.
 For her performance in the role, Sun was awarded the Outstanding Actress award at the Flying Apsaras Awards.

 In 2018, Sun starred in Zhang Yimou's historical film, Shadow as the female lead.
 She was nominated in the Best Actress category at the Golden Horse Awards for her performance.